Let’s talk about how to keep bleached hair healthy!

 The final thing you can do is probably the best way to freshen up your hair but also the most damaging.
 If you do it right, it shouldn’t do too much damage.
 It’s called a soap cap or color balancer.

 I probably do this about once every two months.
-A color balancer is when you mix bleach, 5V developer and clarifying shampoo.
+A color balancer is when you mix bleach, low-volume developer and clarifying shampoo.
 Apply it to your whole head, and let it sit for just a few minutes.

 Since you are using a low peroxide, and only processing it for a short time, it won’t be too damaging.
 However, I always, always, ALWAYS re-condition as soon as I am done though.